Iframes and Process Allocation

 in the process (thread time and memory).

-A Hosted extension on the same origin
+A Hosted extension on the same site

 Let's consider a different hosted iframe architecture.
-In this architecture, hosted extensions are hosted on the same origin as the host.
-For example, these all share the same origin:
+In this architecture, hosted extensions are hosted on the same site as the host.

-- www.stripe.com
+www.stripe.com

-- dashboard.stripe.com/extension?extensionId=abc123
+dashboard.stripe.com/extension?extensionId=abc123

 In fact, this is the model used by Stripe Apps!
 How does the browser manage processes in this case?

-Sharing Origins between Iframe and Tab
+Sharing Sites between Iframe and Tab

 This means that a host and a hosted extension within the same tab will: